 5 Must Do Things Near the University of St. Thomas

 - Eat morning, noon and night – Start with the addicting “wings and waffle” or “katfish and grits” at the beloved a.m. institution, The Breakfast Klub (even if there’s a line, it’s worth the wait).
 Newer to the scene, but just as popular, is pancake paradise Snooze, an A.M.
 Eatery.
-For a laidback meal good any time of day, it’s gourmet sliders and 4-minute fries at Little Bigs, tacos at Tacos A Go Go, or a Southern feast at Natachee’s Supper n’ Punch.
-Then there’s hot-from-the-oven pies at Piola and seriously good ramen at Jinya Ramen Bar.
-The area also plays home to a number of fantastic, more elegant dining options, with Uchi, Underbelly, Pax Americana, Hugo’s, Brennan’s of Houston, Artisans, Holley’s Seafood & Oyster Bar, and BCN Taste + Tradition being among the best in the entire city.
+For a laidback meal good any time of day, go taco loco at Tacos A Go Go, or indulge in a Southern feast at Natachee’s Supper n’ Punch.
+Then there are hot-from-the-oven pies at Piola and Cane Rosso, seriously good ramen at Jinya Ramen Bar, Vietnamese eats at Lua Viet Kitchen, Houston-style bbq at The Pit Room, burgers and dogs at BuffBurger and Good Dog Houston, and eclectic fare at neighborhood hangout, Night Heron.
+The area also plays home to a number of fantastic, more elegant dining options, with Uchi, Underbelly, Pax Americana, Hugo’s, Brennan’s of Houston, Artisans, and BCN Taste + Tradition being among the best in the entire city.

 - Get caffeinated – Late nights and early mornings call for some caffeine.
 On Westheimer, Blacksmith brews mean Greenway Coffee roasts alongside what is probably the best sausage, egg, and cheddar biscuit in town (it’s good with marmalade and crème fraîche, too).
 Expand your coffee horizons and channel the science lab at Siphon Coffee, where the unique siphon method adds remarkable flavor to your regular cup of joe.
 At the hip Black Hole Coffee House, it’s all about the easy-going vibe and cajeta caramel lattes made with goat’s milk.
 And at Double Trouble Caffeine & Cocktails, you can get your beans with a side of booze, with some excellent “troublemaking” cocktails mixed in with Greenway brews.

 - Take a study break – Let off some steam at one of the many Houston watering holes in the area.
-You’ll find all walks of life at Grand Prize Bar, an industry hangout complete with a rooftop, juke box, billiards table, and constantly rotating frozen drink machine.
+You’ll find all walks of life at Grand Prize Bar, an industry hangout complete with a rooftop, jukebox, billiards table, and constantly rotating frozen drink machine.
 Stiff drinks and great happy hour prices make it an absolute destination.
-Head to The Harp— “Houston’s friendliest Irish pub”—for all sorts of weeknight specials, from Tuesday Ping Pong Night to Trivia and BBQ Wednesdays.
+Head to Revelry on Richmond—for all sorts of weeknight specials, from Monday Steak Night and Trivia Tuesday to Whiskey Wednesday and Saturday night karaoke.
 On the strip along Westheimer, there’s all-star craft beer pub The Hay Merchant and cocktail haven Anvil Bar & Refuge.
-Over at Brooklyn Athletic Club, you’ll find bocce courts and Pimm’s Cups next to a lineup of craft beer and wine, plus excellent pub grub like beef short rib mac-and-cheese and pulled pork sliders.
-And if you want to truly zone out, hit the Cezanne Jazz Club located above Black Labrador.
+Over at El Pueblito Patio, you’ll find tropical drinks and an epic patio, Griff’s offers the true neighborhood dive bar experience, and Victor Bar offers live music and a French lounge experience.
+If you want to truly zone out, hit the Cezanne Jazz Club located above Black Labrador.
 Open on Friday and Saturday nights only, the listening room discourages conversation to let the smooth blues and bent notes shine.